Skip to main content

 Extracurriculars

 Syracuse is well known for the Orange.
-Its basketball team has won three National Championships, one NCAA tournament championship, and a record 51 consecutive winning seasons!
+Its basketball team has won three National Championships, one NCAA tournament championship, and a record 51 consecutive winning seasons.
 Moreover, Greek life is an important aspect of extracurricular life at Syracuse.
-Around 30% of students participate across 40 organizations on campus.
+Around a quarter of students participate across over 50 organizations on campus.

 Traditions

-Also, National Orange Day takes place on the anniversary of the founding day of Syracuse.
-The community celebrates with events, free food, and other goings-on.
+Another tradition takes place on National Orange Day, which coincides with the anniversary of Syracuse’s founding.
+The community celebrates with events and other goings-on, emphasizing the importance of staying connected.
 Another not-to-miss tradition is Orange Central, a combination of homecoming and reunion weekend.
 The event draws thousands of alumni, who flock to campus to join the festivities.

 And don’t miss Mayfest!
 This is an annual end-of-year celebration that features a Block Party concert.
 There’s also the Winter Carnival, which has plenty of festivities.
 In 2005, attendees built the world’s largest snowball at the time.